 Israel orders evacuation of part of Gaza humanitarian zone

-DEIR AL-BALAH, Gaza Strip (AP) — The Israeli military on Monday ordered the evacuation of part of an area in the Gaza Strip it has designated a humanitarian zone.
+DEIR AL-BALAH, Gaza Strip (AP) — The Israeli military ordered the evacuation Monday of part of an area in the Gaza Strip it has designated a humanitarian zone, saying it is planning an operation against Hamas militants there.

+Heeding the call, thousands of Palestinians, many carrying backpacks and accompanied by children, walked down dusty roads under the scorching summer sun, navigating dilapidated cars filled with belongings tied on top.
+Many Palestinians have been uprooted multiple times in search of safety during Israeli’s air and ground campaign.

+“We do not know where we are walking,” said Kholoud Al Dadas, as she clutched her children.
+“This is our seventh or eighth time we have been displaced.
+While we were sleeping in our homes, they started shooting at us, bombing from everywhere.”
+Moments later, as she continued on her way, Al Dadas collapsed in exhaustion and people rushed to her aid.

 Earlier this month, Israel said it estimates at least 1.8 million Palestinians are now in the humanitarian zone it declared covering a stretch of about 14 kilometers (8.6 miles) along the Mediterranean.
 Much of that area is now blanketed with tent camps that lack sanitation and medical facilities and have limited access to aid, U.N. and humanitarian groups say.
 Families live in the midst of mountains of trash and streams contaminated by sewage.